 Make a positive impact on society What do your customers care about in their lives ?What credible role can your brand or company play ?
 (How CSR now is brand strategy and not an adjunct to it)

 Training courses for marketing agencies (MAA)

-Strategy in the Age of Google.
+Fast Strategy.
 This is a one day course specifically designed for busy account handlers who do not have the luxury of a large planning department and therefore have to do most of the brief writing and thinking themselves.
 I have run this for five years through MAA and adapted and evolved it over that time.
 In a sense this course “the best of Ogilvy”, where i was lucky to have trained as planner, and “the best of Google”, where in have immersed myself in digital marketing

 It is built around four key questions that a brief has to address

 1) What is the communications problem?
 (Clear definition is a key and involves understanding both the potential of the brand and the context in which the brand operates)